qdoop/fz0raft/README.md

 # How to start
 Just run the debuger ...

-Now you have a protocol viewer.
+Now we have a protocol viewer.
 Just open http://127.0.0.1:8080/ to see the rollup

 # Testing
 Play with the following line inside nodeAraft.fs just to see how the